anshumanv/chia-anime-downloader/README.md

 ### Features :
 1. Search animes using the website search tool.
-2. Generate downlaod links and save in text files for later use.
+2. Generate download links and save in text files for later use.
 3. Download using terminal (In Progress)